-- Explore the accompanying interactive map either as a class or in pairs and pass out “Waiting for Help” Worksheet to students.
+- Explore the accompanying interactive map either as a class or in pairs and pass out the “Waiting for Help” worksheet to students.

 Part 2 – How phantom limbs are successfully being treated today

-Watch TED Talk ” 3 clues to understanding your brain” by VS Ramachandran from minute 9:15-17:45
+Watch the TED Talk “3 clues to understanding your brain” by VS Ramachandran (in particular, highlight the excerpt from 9:15-17:45).

 Part 3 – Unique challenges that women veterans face

-Watch PBS NewsHour Report “Women Veterans Face Unique Obstacles, Needs”.
+Watch the PBS NewsHour report “Women Veterans Face Unique Obstacles, Needs.”

-- How does it manifest in veterans?
-Click here to watch the story of one veteran
+- What is PTSD, and how does it manifest in veterans?
+Watch the story of one veteran.

-- How is it diagnosed?
-Diagnostic Statistical Manual V Criteria for PTSD or Self-Report Questionnaire for PTSD
+- How is PTSD diagnosed?
+Look at the Diagnostic Statistical Manual V Criteria for PTSD or Self-Report Questionnaire for PTSD.

 - How is it treated?
-Click here to briefly hear about treatment options from the Veterans Association
+Hear about treatment options from the Veterans Association.

 - Write a Veterans Day thank you note.
 Use this lesson plan to help your students identify and understand important veterans in their life.